beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 :heavy_check_mark: Create a forum and Q&A site using AEM Communities

 20 // A company foresees the structure of page templates will change frequently for its pages.
 Why is it important to use editable templates instead of static templates?

+:heavy_multiplication_x: Editable templates are replicated faster to a publish server

 :heavy_check_mark: A dynamic connection is maintained between the page and the template on existing pages